Kris Faafoi apologises over immigration allegations linked to friend Jason Kerrison

 Cabinet Minister Kris Faafoi has apologised to the Prime Minister over his mishandling of an immigration matter.

-Speaking at a press conference this afternoon, Faafoi said his comments to friend and Opshop singer Jason Kerrison were "untidy and dumb".
+Speaking at a press conference this afternoon, Faafoi said his comments to friend and Opshop singer Jason Kerrison when he asked for help were "untidy and dumb".

 "I was trying to let a friend down easy and not cause conflict."

-Faafoi said he did not offer his resignation to Prime Minister Jacinda Ardern because he did not do the wrong thing.
+Faafoi said he did not offer his resignation to Prime Minister Jacinda Ardern because he did not break any rules.

-Faafoi said he did not expect Kerrison to go to the media with their private messages.
-But he said he understood that his friend was frustrated with the lack of progress with his step-father's visa.
+"I said some dumb things but I did not do the wrong thing."

-He said he assumed that Kerrison was now upset with him, but had not spoken to him recently because it would not be appropriate.
+Faafoi said he assumed that Kerrison was now upset with him, but had not spoken to him recently because it would not be appropriate.
+He apologised to him for giving the impression he would support him but not following through.

-Ardern said she has confidence in her minister and that his dealings with friend and Kerrison did not constitute a conflict of interest.
+Ardern said she had confidence in her minister and that his dealings with Kerrison did not constitute a conflict of interest.

 "I have apologised to the Prime Minister and understand I have let her down in regards to my dealings with Jason Kerrison over an immigration matter concerning his family," Faafoi said in a statement this afternoon.